School systems have a vast amount of inventory to administer.

 - Manual tracking of data – Even though we’re in the 21st century, many school districts still rely on written paper records for tracking school inventory.
 These records are subject to quite a bit of human error and can be easily lost or improperly sorted.
 Also, this information is difficult to collate and analyze.
 An electronic system of asset management is more convenient, accurate, and easy to examine for inconsistencies, trends, or problems.

-- Cross district transfers – When school equipment is transferred from one district to another, it can get lost in the move or packed away and never used.
+- Cross school and district transfers – When school equipment is transferred from one district to another, it can get lost in the move or packed away and never used.

 Tight Funding Makes Equipment Scarce